Introducing the Relocation Allowance, an HMRC tax and social security relief for companies and employees.

 |Salary of £22,000||Salary of £18,000 + relocation allowance of £4,000||Savings made|

 |Lisa’s tax and NI due||£3,873||£2,593||Lisa saves £1,280 on tax & NI|

 |Employer’s NI contribution||£1,924||£1,372||Employer saves £552 on NI|

-It’s worth stressing that tax relief on relocation support isn’t available when a lump sum is paid by the employer to the employee - all individual cost items Lisa incurred during her relocation have to be added up and accounted for via invoices.
+It’s worth stressing that tax relief on relocation support isn’t available when the employer pays the employee a lump sum.
+Instead, the company needs to account for all individual cost items Lisa incurred during her relocation through receipts she kept.
 Therefore, in the salary negotiation process, you have to estimate the cost of her relocation on her behalf before offering her the salary split.
-Important to note here that this must not be structured as a salary sacrifice arrangement - i.e. the employee can’t have the option of a cash alternative.
+Important to note here that this must not be structured as a salary sacrifice arrangement - i.e. the employee must not have the option of a cash alternative.
 HMRC is suspicious of such arrangements and may subsequently deny them tax exempt status.